 The nature of a nation's government, its relationship with the United States, and its human rights record are relevant in assessing the likelihood that an Applicant's family members are vulnerable to government coercion or inducement.
 The risk of coercion, persuasion, or duress is significantly greater if the foreign country has an authoritarian government, a family member is associated with or dependent upon the government, or the country is known to conduct intelligence collection operations against the United States.
-The relationship of South Korea with the United States places a burden of persuasion on Applicant to demonstrate that his relationships to relatives living in South Korea do not pose a security risk.
-Applicant should not be placed in a position where he might be forced to choose between loyalty to the United States and a desire to assist family living in South Korea.
+The relationship of South Korea with the United States places a burden of persuasion on Applicant to demonstrate that his spouse's relationships with employees at the South Korean Consulate do not pose a security risk.
+Applicant should not be placed in a position where he might be forced to choose between loyalty to the United States and a desire to assist his spouse.

-While there is no evidence that intelligence operatives, terrorists, or other entities from South Korea seek or have sought classified or economic information from or through Applicant, or his family living in South Korea, it is not possible to rule out such a possibility in the future.
-Applicant and his spouse's communications and visits with family living in South Korea are sufficiently frequent to demonstrate obligations to them and affection for family living in South Korea.
-Concern for family is a positive character trait that increases trustworthiness; however, it also increases concern about potential foreign influence.
+While there is no evidence that intelligence operatives, terrorists, or other entities from South Korea seek or have sought classified or economic information from or through Applicant, or his spouse, it is not possible to rule out such a possibility in the future.
+Applicant's spouse's communications and visits with employees at the South Korean Consulate are sufficient to raise a security concern about potential foreign influence.
 Department Counsel produced substantial evidence to raise the issue of potential foreign pressure or attempted exploitation.
-AG $\P$ 7(a), 7(b), and 7(e) apply, and further inquiry is necessary about potential application of any mitigating conditions.
+AG $\P\P$ 7(a), 7(b), and 7(e) apply, and further inquiry is necessary about potential application of any mitigating conditions.

-AG $\P$ 8 lists six conditions that could mitigate foreign influence security concerns including:
+AG \P 8 lists six conditions that could mitigate foreign influence security concerns including:

-- (a) the nature of the relationships with foreign persons, the country in which these persons are located, or the positions or activities of those persons in that country are such that it is unlikely the individual will be placed in a position of having to choose between the interests of a foreign individual, group, organization, or government and the interests of the United States; - (b) there is no conflict of interest, either because the indivual's sense of loyalty or obligation to the foreign person, or allegiance to the group, government, or country is so minimal, or the individual has such deep and longstanding relationships and loyalties in the United States, that the individual can be expected to resolve any conflict of interest in favor of the U.S. interest;
+- (a) the nature of the relationships with foreign persons, the country in which these persons are located, or the positions or activities of those persons in that country are such that it is unlikely the individual will be placed in a position of having to choose between the interests of a foreign individual, group, organization, or government and the interests of the United States; - (b) there is no conflict of interest, either because the indivual's sense of loyalty or obligation to the foreign person, or allegiance to the group, government, or country is so minimal, or the individual has such deep and longstanding relationships and loyalties in the United States, that the individual can be expected to resolve any conflict of interest in favor of the U.S. interest; - (c) contact or communication with foreign citizens is so casual and infrequent that there is little likelihood that it could create a risk for foreign influence or exploitation; - (d) the foreign contacts and activities are on U.S. Government business or are approved by the agency head or designee;

-- (c) contact or communication with foreign citizens is so casual and infrequent that there is little likelihood that it could create a risk for foreign influence or exploitation; - (d) the foreign contacts and activities are on U.S. Government business or are approved by the agency head or designee; - (e) the individual has promptly complied with existing agency requirements regarding the reporting of contacts, requests, or threats from persons, groups, or organizations from a foreign country; and - (f) the value or routine nature of the foreign business, financial, or property interests is such that they are unlikely to result in a conflict and could not be used effectively to influence, manipulate, or pressure the individual.
+- (e) the individual has promptly complied with existing agency requirements regarding the reporting of contacts, requests, or threats from persons, groups, or organizations from a foreign country; and - (f) the value or routine nature of the foreign business, financial, or property interests is such that they are unlikely to result in a conflict and could not be used effectively to influence, manipulate, or pressure the individual.